 - Everyone volunteering via that page can be given a tag via Volunteer Settings > Settings.

 - When a person signs up for a specific role.
 Specify that tag from Volunteer Settings > Roles.

-When someone volunteers for your organization, this becomes a searchable characteristic in your database.
-You can sort for all volunteers from the People section of your control panel or via Advanced search.
+When someone volunteers for your organization, this becomes a filterable characteristic in your database.
+You can filter for all volunteers from the People section of your control panel.
 So, you never have to tag people "volunteer."
-If you have more than one volunteer page, it can make sense to tag everyone who takes action on a specific page as a way of tracking page performance.
+If you have more than one volunteer page, it may make sense to tag everyone who takes action on a specific page.

 - In a Feedback page, you can specify auto-tagging for anyone who leaves feedback from Feedback settings > Settings.